• Skip to Content

 About Us

-The Fibers and Additive Manufacturing Enabled Systems Laboratory (FAMES Lab) established by Prof. Alexander Gumennik in 2016, is part of the newly formed Intelligent Systems Engineering (ISE) Department at Indiana University Bloomington.
+The Fibers and Additive Manufacturing Enabled Systems Laboratory (FAMES Lab) established by Prof. Alexander Gumennik in 2016, is part of the Department of Intelligent Systems Engineering (ISE) at Indiana University Bloomington.
 Our laboratory, located at the Multidisciplinary Engineering and Science Hall (MESH), consists of approximately 3000 square feet of clean rooms, optical laboratories, and manufacturing facilities with innovative highly customized equipment.
 It includes a high-bay area, which houses one of the most elaborate specialty-fiber drawing towers worldwide.
+The cleanroom facility of was commissioned on November 14, 2019.

 Video: Time lapse of the FAMES Lab Construction.